Click Below to Skip Ahead

 Male vs Female

-Male Cane Corsos are larger than females and can be more aggressive.
+Male Cane Corsos are larger than females and can be more aggressive if not properly trained and socialized.

 The Cane Corso is a large, loyal, and loving dog that is best suited for experienced dog owners.
 This isn’t a “starter” breed.
 This dog requires ongoing socialization and training.
 Additionally, he will need plenty of exercise and mental stimulation.
 The Cane Corso does best as the only pet in the household.